 According to the National Marine Manufacturers Association, 75 million Americans (that’s 32% of all American adults!) go boating during the summer months.
 However, whether you’re floating on a pontoon, racing in a speeder, or paddling in a canoe, it’s important to remember that boating involves the operation of a vehicle, in some cases a motor vehicle and that with the operation of such vehicles comes inherent dangers.
 That’s why it is so important to follow the American Boating Association Guidelines to B.E.
 S.A.F.E. and know your Boat, Equipment, Safety devices, Alcohol limits, First Aid, and Environment every time you go out on the water.

-In 2020, The American Boating Association reported that there were over 5,000 boating accidents, involving over 3,000 injuries and over 700 fatalities.
-The Coast Guard estimated that these accidents amounted to a total of approximately $62.5 million dollars of property damage in that year alone!
+In 2021, The American Boating Association reported that there were over 6,400 boating accidents, involving over 4,270 injuries and over 681 fatalities.
+The Coast Guard estimated that these accidents amounted to a total of approximately $62.5 million dollars of property damage.
 These accidents are far more statistically probable in the summer months, due to the influx of over-heated enthusiasts and vacationers looking to cool off in the water.
-The American Boating Association attributes a majority of these accidents to the following Top Ten Known Primary Contributing Factors:

 So, what’s the best way to prevent these accidents and stay safe on the wake?
 Remembering these safety tips from the American Boating Association Safety Program is a great place to start: